Shopify/statsd-instrument/CONTRIBUTING.md

 - Make sure your changes are properly documented using [yardoc syntax](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md).
 - Add an entry to the "unreleased changes" section of [CHANGELOG.md](./CHANGELOG.md).
 - **Do not** update `StatsD::Instrument::VERSION`.
 This will be done during the release prodecure.

+> **Important:** if you change anything in the hot code path (sending a StatsD metric), please
+> include benchmarks to show the performance impact of your changes.

 ## Release procedure